 Filing a restraining order can impact a child custody case, a divorce case, a paternity proceeding, or other types of court actions.
 The experienced family law and divorce lawyers at Brydon, Swearengen & England P.C. represent clients filing restraining orders.

 What Is A Restraining Order?

 Sadly, restraining orders are frequently abused by people to simply harass another person.
 For those people who have had a restraining order filed against them, obtaining legal counsel is essential.
-Go ahead and click for source to get in contact with the most professional lawyers in your town.

 There are two types of restraining orders: